HiDeoo/alfred-twitch-follows/README.md

 ## GitHub

-`cmd/github` fetches Repositories for a specific [GitHub](https://github.com/) User sorted by last push.
+`cmd/github` fetches Repositories and Recent Contributions for a specific [GitHub](https://github.com/) User sorted by last push or contribution date.

 ### Usage